 Early Access to Land

 Early access would allow Hydro One employees and representatives to access properties along the proposed line to undertake a limited number of activities (including field and legal surveys and soil testing) during 2007.
 If you are an affected property owner, Hydro One will communicate with you before entering onto your land.
 Download a copy of the application (filed with the OEB on Friday, March 30, 2007).
 Read the OEB letter to landowners clarifying their role in the process (sent May 25, 2007).

 To learn more about the OEB's role in approving the construction of transmission lines, including information on provisions for public consultation, please visit their website.
-To view OEB Applications related to the Bruce to Milton project, visit the OEB key initiatives page.
+To view related information regarding the Bruce to Milton project, please visit the OEB website.